cosmos/cosmos-sdk/docs/building-modules/module-interfaces.md

 }
 ```

-The SDK provides CLI commands for apps to start GRPC gateway either in a separate process or the same process as the ABCI app, as well as provides a command for generating grpc-gateway proxy `.proto` files and Swagger definition files.
+The SDK provides CLI commands for apps to start GRPC gateway either in a separate process or the same process as the ABCI app, as well as provides a command for generating grpc-gateway proxy `.proto` files and Swagger definition files (`protoc-gen-swagger`).

 ## Legacy REST